mhowlett/NKafka/README.md

 ## NKafka

-this is an experimental client for Apache Kafka.
+This is an experimental client for Apache Kafka.
+Have some radical ideas, they may not work.

+I'm pulling a lot of stuff from Confluent.Kafka - this is primarily a rewrite of the backend in managed code.

 Currently at second milestone: able to produce a batch of V2 messages successfully.